 The PUMA Code of Conduct defines a clear minimum standard for supply chain partners.
-Our Code of Conduct is displayed in all our directly contracted partner factories and is also an essential part of purchasing contracts.
+Our Code of Conduct is displayed in factories producing PUMA products, materials or components and is also an essential part of purchasing contracts.

 The Code's standards are based on International Labor Organization standards and other internationally accepted standards.